microsoft/vscode-remote-try-dotnet/README.md

     "mounts": [ "source=${env:HOME}${env:USERPROFILE}/.aspnet/https,target=/home/vscode/.aspnet/https,type=bind" ]
     ```

-5. If you've already opened your folder in a container, rebuild the container using the **Remote-Containers: Rebuild Container** command from the Command Palette (<kbd>F1</kbd>) so the settings take effect.
+5. If you've already opened your folder in a container, rebuild the container using the **Dev Containers: Rebuild Container** command from the Command Palette (<kbd>F1</kbd>) so the settings take effect.

 Next time you debug using VS Code (<kbd>F5</kbd>), you'll be able to use HTTPS!
 Note that you will need to specifically navigate to `https://localhost:5001` to get the certificate to work (**not** `https://127.0.0.1:5001`).